Superfood Salad with Quinoa

 - Ancient Grains.
 Ancient grains include a variety of wheat (spelt, Kamut, freekeh, bulgur, farro, and grains such as millet, barley, oats, teff and soghum, as well as pseudocereals (which are seeds that are consumed like grains) such as quinoa, armaranth, buckwheat and chia.
 Ancient grains are high in protein, fiber, omega-3 fatty acids, B vitamins and zinc.

 - Salmon.
-Salmon is rich with omega-3 fatty acids which helps reduce inflammation and lower blood pressure.
+Salmon is rich with omega-3 fatty acids.

 You can also serve this amazing superfood salad with salmon for added protein and healthy omegas.
 However, this salad is delicious without any meat added at all.
 It’s crunchy and chewy and has a deliciously healthy combo of ingredients.
 But if you want something a little more substantial for dinner, then a piece of grilled salmon or chicken makes a nice add here.